 Part of me can’t believe I am actually writing this blog series because I’m still very much in the middle of my story.
 Telling the story from the middle feels a little risky.
 But I’m also glad to be able to share from a real place.
-Not from a place of looking back, having forgotten what being single is really like, but from in the middle of it.
+Not from a place of looking back, having forgotten what being single is really like, but from in the middle.

 Lie #1: Romantic relationships are a reward for good behavior.

+Sometimes people treat singleness like a curse, as if older singles must have something wrong with them.
 In the church especially, I have noticed an unspoken stigma towards singles.
 We are either selfish for not wanting to get married as much as we should, or we’re flawed for not being able to find anyone to marry.

-So allow me to poke a hole in those theories:
+Allow me to poke a hole in those theories:

 Romantic relationships are not a reward for people who live right, they are a connection that develops between two people.
 Any relationship benefits from maturity on the part of its participants, but all relationships are dynamic, complicated, and individual.
-God can be in a relationship or even a part of orchestrating it, but He is not a vending machine that spits out marriages to those who push the right buttons.
+God can be in a relationship or even a part of orchestrating it, but God is not a vending machine that spits out marriages to those who push the right buttons.

 From my experience, plenty of awesome people––who desire marriage––stay single much longer than you would expect, while other people who seem to have it much less together end up getting married first.
 It’s not about how much you want it, how much you pray about it, or how much you are worth.
 It’s just not.